JetBrains/amper/docs/src/faq.md

 ## Usage

-### What are the requirements to use Amper?
+### What are the requirements to use Kargo?

-The Amper command line tool doesn't require any software preinstallation, except the Xcode toolchain if you want to build iOS applications.
+The Kargo command line tool doesn't require any software preinstallation, except the Xcode toolchain if you want to build iOS applications.
 See the [CLI instructions](cli/index.md).

-We recommend using the latest [IntelliJ IDEA EAP](https://www.jetbrains.com/idea/nextversion/) to make the most out of Amper.
+We recommend using the latest [IntelliJ IDEA EAP](https://www.jetbrains.com/idea/nextversion/) to make the most out of Kargo.
 Our focus on the tooling and UX really pays off in IntelliJ IDEA.
 To learn about the required and optional plugins in IntelliJ IDEA, see the [IDE setup instructions](getting-started/ide-setup.md).

-### How do I create a new Amper project?
+### How do I create a new Kargo project?

 You have several options:

-* Open IntelliJ IDEA and create a new Kotlin project with the Amper build tool
+* Open IntelliJ IDEA and create a new Kotlin project with the Kargo build tool

 * Kick-start your project using one of the [examples]({{ examples_base_url }})

-* Download the Amper script by following the [CLI instructions](cli/index.md), and generate a project from a template using the `./amper init` command.
+* Download the Kargo script by following the [CLI instructions](cli/index.md), and generate a project from a template using the `./amper init` command.

-### How do I create a multi-module project in Amper?
+### How do I create a multi-module project in Kargo?

 See the documentation on the [project layout](user-guide/basics.md#project-layout).